1. General controls

 Permalink: https://owaspai.org/goto/dataminimize/

-Data minimize: remove or anonymize data fields or records (e.g. from a trainin set) that are unnecessary for the application, in order to prevent potential data leaks or manipulation.
+Data minimize: remove data fields or records (e.g. from a training set) that are unnecessary for the application, in order to prevent potential data leaks or manipulation.

 Purpose: minimize the impact of data leakage or manipulation